k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

-Natural mortality (i.e., mortality not due to fishing) is a key life history characteristic that can have large effects on both population estimates and management benchmarks [e.g., @martyetal2003; @maceetal2021].
+Natural mortality (i.e., mortality not due to fishing) is a key life history characteristic that can have large effects on both population estimates and management benchmarks [e.g., @maceetal2021; @martyetal2003].
 Natural mortality is often assumed constant in population dynamics models because collecting informative data to estimate natural mortality is difficult.
 However, for many populations, natural mortality likely varies in magnitude over time [e.g.,
 @krauseetal2020; @regularetal2022; @plaganyietal2022].

-In this case study, we used SSMSE to investigate the effects on management objectives of not accounting for natural mortality spikes in the estimation model informing management (i.e., stock assessment model; Table 2).
-The management objectives explored related to catch and population size.
+In this case study, we used SSMSE to investigate the effects of not accounting for episodic natural mortality spikes in the estimation model (i.e., stock assessment model; Table 2) on management objectives related to catch and population size.
 Natural mortality spikes could occur due to periodic changes in environmental conditions that can kill fish, such as red tide [@steidinger2009] or upwelling-driven hypoxia [@chanetal2008].
 We assessed the performance of two distinct management strategies.
 We used a cod-like species as the population and one fishing fleet and one survey in both the operating and estimation models.

-Because the pattern of natural mortality is uncertain, we built three OMs, each reflecting a different hypothesis of the “true” natural mortality dynamics of the stock: 1) constant instantaneous natural mortality at 0.2 $yr^{-1}$;
+Because the pattern of natural mortality is uncertain, we built three OMs, each reflecting a different hypothesis of the “true” natural mortality dynamics of the stock: 1) constant instantaneous natural mortality at 0.2 $yr^{-1}$ (per year);
 2) natural mortality at 0.2 $yr^{-1}$ with a spike in natural mortality of 0.3 $yr^{-1}$ every 5 years; and 3) natural mortality at 0.2
 $yr^{-1}$ with a spike in natural mortality of 0.4 $yr^{-1}$ every 5